 What are Small Caps in the stock market?

-Tell me the difference between large, mid and small cap shares.
+Tell me the difference between small, mid and large cap shares

-The ASX is one of the most concentrated markets in the world, with the top 10 large cap stocks (BHP, Telstra the banks) represent 50% of the overall market!
+The ASX is one of the most concentrated markets in the world, with the top 10 large cap stocks (BHP, Telstra and the banks) representing 50% of the overall market!

 This index contains the top 500 large cap companies and accounts for 90% of the Australian equity market.
 These large cap stocks have multi-billion dollar valuations, and are financial giants.
 They get most of the media's attention and dominate the news.